sahiliamsso/docs/source/upgrade/index.md

 # ./setup.py
 ```

-Enter the required information for the setup and complete the
+Enter the required information to complete the installation.
-installation.

 ## Import your old data

-Go to the folder where you have the `backup_24` folder
-(if the above commands were followed, it is in /root/) and  get the
+Navigate to where you have the `backup_24` folder (if the above commands were followed, it is in `/root/`) and execute the following commands to get the necessary scripts.
-necessary scripts.

 ```